SalvatoreCervone/RelationsJoins/README.md

 ## Usage

-For start you setting type of your relation ex.
+For start you setting type of your relation for all relation do you use ex.

 ```php